volkerwiegand/scaffold_plus/README.md

 # ScaffoldPlus

-A collection of little helpers for Rails scaffolding
+A collection of helpers for Rails scaffolding

 ## Installation